 It’s the most polarizing problem in poultry—should you wash your chicken before cooking it?
 Food health and safety professionals are advising against this practice, as it can increase the spread of bacteria and the risk of cross-contamination.
 Along with avoiding these other cooking mistakes that can make your food toxic, carefully handling your raw chicken during preparation is key to avoid food poisoning.

 Most people who clean their chickens think they’re washing germs or sliminess from the chicken.
 And while they’re correct in assuming that raw chicken is often teeming with bacteria, such as campylobacter or salmonella, washing it with water does nothing to combat this.
 In fact, washing your chicken actually worsens this problem, according to the Centers for Disease Control and Prevention, because the running and splashing water can spread bacteria around sinks, countertops, and even your clothing.
 The USDA maintains that the only sure way to eliminate bacteria is to cook chicken to the proper temperature, and these rules extend to other types of meat and fish as well.
-The minimum temperature of cooked chicken should be 165 degrees, and you can find the temperature for other types of meat in this table as well.
-Find out the best way to know when chicken is done cooking.
+The minimum temperature of cooked chicken should be 165 degrees, and a good way at determining that temperature is using a meat or instant-read thermometer like this one.
+Another tip: Use this trick to know when chicken is done cooking.

 Even professional chefs have been divided on this issue.
 Julia Child was a staunch supporter of washing chicken, while Ina Garten more recently came out on her show to reinforce that there is no need to wash it or other meats.
 Garten’s side has the science to back it, and, the potential hazards of washing chicken notwithstanding, there’s really no reason to do it other than attachment to long-cultivated habits.
 Some of these six foods you should never wash before cooking aren’t as notorious as chicken for causing food poisoning, but you should be just as careful.